andrewhdev/stripe-mobile-navigation/README.md

 # stripe-mobile-navigation

-This is a starter project used to create a stripe-style mobile menu
+This is an example of a stripe-style mobile menu.

-Checkout the tutorial at https://imakebuttonswork.com/how-to-create-an-awesome-mobile-navigation-menu
+Checkout the companion tutorial at https://imakebuttonswork.com/how-to-create-an-awesome-mobile-navigation-menu